Interpretation of Vital Signs - What is Normal?

 Video learning activity uploaded: May 2012

-Video learning activity expiry date: 31 April 2014
+Video learning activity expiry date: UNDER REVIEW

 This audio-visual publication contains a variety of content on health for general educational and informative purposes only.
 The content of this material is not diagnostic or prescriptive and does not replace the service or advice of a qualified healthcare professional.
 The Publisher does not purport to give any medical advice and is not qualified to do so.
 While the Publisher has taken every care to ensure the accuracy of the professional, clinical, and technical components of this audio-visual publication, it accepts no responsibility for any loss or damage suffered by any person as a result of following the procedures described or acting on information set out in this audio-visual publication.
 To the extent permitted by law, the Publisher and the performers expressly disclaims responsibility for and liability in respect of, the accuracy of the content in this audio-visual publication.
 If you believe that any information is incorrect or misleading please contact Ausmed Education using the email address: email@example.com.